Leung Chung-hang (actor): Biography

-Leung attended the Hong Kong Academy for Performing Arts to study acting and graduated with first class honours in 2016.
+Leung was born in 1993 or 1994.
+He attended the Hong Kong Academy for Performing Arts to study acting and graduated with first class honours in 2016.
 After graduation, he joined the Chung Ying Theatre Company and became a full-time stage actor.
 He left the theatre company in November 2021 to pursue an onscreen acting career.

-In 2021, Leung won his onscreen debut role as medal-winning Hong Kong Paralympian So Wa Wai in the biographical film Zero to Hero after three rounds of audition.
+In 2021, Leung won his onscreen debut role as medal-winning Hong Kong Paralympian So Wa-wai in the biographical film Zero to Hero after three rounds of audition.
 His performance was positively received and earned him nominations for Best Actor and Best New Performer in the 40th Hong Kong Film Awards.
 Leung later landed another major role in the 2023 drama film In Broad Daylight, starring alongside Bowie Lam and Jennifer Yu.
 In 2024, Leung was cast in lead roles in romance film Love at First Lie and action thriller film Rob N Roll.